envoylabs/cw20-bondcamp/README.md

 Alternatively, an artist themselves might want to instantiate one contract _per_ service.
 Not 100% why you'd do that, but it's an option.

+# UI

+The ambition is that a UI will manage instances of this contract, probably using a dedicated data store to capture some of the associated information.
+The metadata contained on-chain in the TokenWithMeta instances is therefore mainly for forward compatibility, as the contract addresses could be looked up and used to re-populate a new data store in the future.

 ## TODO:

 In order to address some of these issues outside of having a separate data store or UI validation, moving to a [CW1155](https://github.com/CosmWasm/cosmwasm-plus/tree/main/packages/cw1155) based contract would be necessary.